The Church of Jesus Christ of Latter-day Saints in North Carolina

 The Church of Jesus Christ of Latter-day Saints in North Carolina refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in North Carolina.
 In 1894, there were 128 members of the LDS Church.
-It has since grown to more than 91,000 members in 179 congregations.

 Official church membership as a percentage of general population was 0.82% in 2014.
 According to the 2014 Pew Forum on Religion & Public Life survey, roughly 1% of North Carolinans self-identify themselves most closely with The Church of Jesus Christ of Latter-day Saints.
 The LDS Church is the 8th largest denomination in North Carolina.

 History

 North Carolina was originally part of the Southern States Mission when it was created on December 15, 1896.
 It then became part of the East Central States Mission on December 9, 1928.
 On October 26, 1947, it became part of the Central Atlantic States Mission.
 The mission was then renamed the North Carolina-Virginia Mission on June 10, 1970.

 The North Carolina Mission was organized on July 18, 1973.
 It was renamed the North Carolina Greensboro Mission on June 20, 1974.
 On July 1, 1980, the mission split moving the mission office to Charlotte.
 The North Carolina Charlotte and the North Carolina Raleigh Missions were the result of the split.